OSVTAC/project-recommendations/pages/recommendations.md

 3. **Stand-alone test data.** In the course of developing the open source voting system, where possible, structure and store test data separate from the software application (e.g. in separate repositories) and in an application-agnostic form (e.g. using open data formats).
+These can be separate deliverables.
 The test data should include both test inputs and, when appropriate, test outputs (aka test expectations).
 Doing this allows the test data to be used by other applications and in particular could help facilitate additional open source